Image by Andrew Fogg

 By Heather Rhoades

-Reasons For Ficus Tree Dropping Leaves
+Reasons for Ficus Tree Dropping Leaves

 First of all, realize that it is normal for a ficus tree to lose some leaves.
 A few leaves dropping of a ficus tree will not hurt it and they will regrow.
-But if your ficus is losing more than a few leaves, the following reasons could be why.
+But if your ficus is losing more than a few leaves, the following reasons could be why:

 Change in environment – The most common cause for dropping ficus leaves is that its environment has changed.
 Often, you will see ficus leaves drop when the seasons change.
-The humidity and temperature in your house will also changes at this time and this can cause ficus trees to lose leaves.
+The humidity and temperature in your house also changes at this time and this can cause ficus trees to lose leaves.
 If this is affecting your tree, the leaves on the ficus tree may be yellow in addition to falling off.

 To help with this, try to keep your ficus tree’s environment as stable as possible.
 Keep it away from drafty windows and doors, air conditioners and heaters.
 Use a humidifier in the winter, when the air gets dry.
 And, once you have placed your ficus tree in your home, do not move it.

 Water the soil only when the very top of the soil is dry, but also make sure that your ficus tree’s pot has good drainage.
 If you accidentally let your ficus tree’s soil dry out completely, you may need to soak the tree’s container in the tub for an hour to properly rehydrate the soil.
 If you have overwatered, root rot may have set in and you will need to treat the ficus tree for that.

 Too little light – Another reason for ficus tree leaves falling off is that the tree is getting too little light.
 Often, a ficus tree that is getting too little light will look sparse and spindly.
 New leaves may also appear pale or even white.

 In this case, you should move the ficus tree to a location where it will get more light.